moni2197/javascript/README.md

    npm test
    ```

-## 💡 Lessons Learned

-Through these exercises, I’ve had the opportunity to strengthen my skills in:

-- Writing clean and efficient JavaScript code.
-- Understanding and implementing fundamental programming concepts.
-- Debugging and testing with a structured approach.
-- Adopting best practices for software development.

 ## 📝 License

 This repository is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.